KirinDave/mooish-template/README.md

 ### Tests/

-  This is a basic Mootool Unit Test Framework setup for your interactive tests.
+  This is a basic [Mootool Unit Test Framework][3] setup for your interactive tests.
   For help on adding tests here look at the second part of "3." under the header "Adding your code".

 Adding your code
 ----------------